Recycling places and

 Most of the information below was taken from this blog and others were taken from this article.
 I know there are lots of recycling venues that support Hawaii charities, so if you know of any, please e-mail me!

-Cardboard, boxes
+Cardboard, corrugated

 Cell phones